Skip to main content

 Once at the hospital for suspected appendicitis, doctors will conduct a physical exam, blood and urine tests to detect infections or other conditions, and imaging tests like ultrasounds or CT scans for confirmation.
 If diagnosed, you will most likely undergo an appendectomy—surgery to remove the appendix.

-The risk of waiting
+The risk of ignoring the symptoms of appendicitis

 Ignoring the symptoms of appendicitis can lead to your appendix bursting, a condition known as a ruptured appendix, which can be life-threatening.
 Once the appendix ruptures, bacteria spill into your abdominal cavity, leading to a severe infection called peritonitis, which requires immediate surgery and antibiotics.